etwasmitbaum/Phase10Counter/README.md

 # Important
 This was programmed as a side project.
 I am not any kind of professional developer or IT guy.
 This was just fun for me.
-The Source Code is half english half german and probably contains several war crimes since I did not put more effort into that, than it needed to fulfill the purpose of tracking a Phase10 game.
+The Source Code is half english half german and probably contains several _moments of confusion_ since I put enough effort into it as I see fit.

 # Big thanks
 Big thanks to [@rafi0101](https://github.com/rafi0101) for his [Android-Room-Database-Backup](https://github.com/rafi0101/Android-Room-Database-Backup) project.
 I used and slightly modfied his code for this app (before Version 3.0).